bred91/Computational-Intelligence/Quarto/README.md

 -	Code Optimization

 <br>
-For more details, I recommend you take a look at the report I compiled, where I explain everything thoroughly. <br>
+For more details, I recommend you take a look at the report I compiled, where I explain everything thoroughly. <br><br>

 Note: in the [discarded agents](https://github.com/bred91/Computational_Intelligence_2022-2023/tree/main/Quarto/discarded%20agents) directory there is the RL agent that I developed, but at the end discarded.
 I uploaded it just for reference.